 - How is this going to work in practice?

 - What is the value being delivered?

 When we start with this process of enquiry, it keeps us focused on solving the real problems rather than getting drawn into the unnecessary complexity of aimless addition or design-by-committee tinkering.
-It’s the art of managing complexity by removing the meaningless and adding the meaningful.
+It’s the art of managing complexity by removing the meaning and adding the meaning.